 The study found that China Green Tea Tips had 0.42 mg of EGCG per 1 gram and Magic Matcha green tea had 57.4 mg per 1 gram.

-Choosing Matcha over Sencha green tea seems like it would be a good choice if it’s catechins you want.
+Choosing Matcha over Sencha green tea seems like it would be a good choice if it’s EGCG that you want.
+However, some new research suggests that Sencha green tea from South Korea and Japan may have the highest catechin content.

 Quality Control: contamination